Squeezed superradiance enables robust entanglement-enhanced metrology even with highly imperfect readout

 This high level of robustness against single-spin dissipation is in sharp contrast to unitary OAT-based amplification.
-In Fig.~\ref{fig:ImprovementOverSQL}(a), we also show the corresponding results for an amplification scheme based on unitary OAT dynamics \cite{Davis2016}, which has been generated using a strongly detuned Tavis-Cummings interaction between spins and a bosonic mode (see \cite{SM} for details).
-In this implementation, the desired OAT interaction is accompanied by undesired collective relaxation due to decay of the bosonic mode, as well as single-spin dephasing and relaxation.
+In Fig.~\ref{fig:ImprovementOverSQL}(a), we also show the corresponding results for an amplification scheme based on unitary OAT dynamics \cite{Davis2016}, which has been generated using a strongly detuned Tavis-Cummings interaction between spins and a bosonic mode.
+In this implementation, the desired OAT interaction is accompanied by undesired collective relaxation due to decay of the bosonic mode, as well as single-spin dephasing and relaxation, see \cite{SM} for details.
 As shown in Ref.~\cite{Koppenhoefer2022} using exact QME simulations and a mean-field theory (MFT) analysis for large $N$, amplification is only possible if the single-spin cooperativities satisfy $\etaphi \gg \sqrt{N}$ and $\etarel \gg N^{0.9}$.
-Thus, for experimentally realistic single-spin cooperativities of $\etaphi, \etarel = 1/2$, the OAT amplification scheme misses even the SQL by more than an order of magnitude for $N \leq 100$ [red and orange markers in Fig.~\ref{fig:ImprovementOverSQL}(a)].
-As shown in Fig.~\ref{fig:ImprovementOverSQL}(b), an estimation error below the SQL in the presence of a moderate amount of detection noise $\Xidetsq = 1$ is only possible for extremely large single-spin cooperativities.
-Note that the cooperativity threshold even \emph{increases} for larger $N$.
-On the other hand, our scheme readily surpasses the SQL and outperforms unitary OAT protocol in a wide range of experimentally relevant parameters thanks to its much less restrictive requirement of a large \emph{collective} cooperativity.
+Thus, for experimentally realistic values $\etaphi, \etarel = 1/2$ and $N \leq 100$, the OAT amplification scheme misses even the SQL by more than an order of magnitude [red and orange markers in Fig.~\ref{fig:ImprovementOverSQL}(a)], and an estimation error below the SQL even for $\Xidetsq = 1$ is only possible for extremely large $\eta_\phi, \eta_\mathrm{rel}$ [Fig.~\ref{fig:ImprovementOverSQL}(b)].
+Note that the cooperativity threshold even \emph{increases} for larger $N$ \cite{FN6}.
+In contrast, our scheme readily surpasses the SQL and outperforms unitary OAT protocol in a wide range of experimentally relevant parameters thanks to its much less restrictive requirement of a large \emph{collective} cooperativity.

-One can also consider implementing unitary OAT amplification dynamics using a cavity feedback scheme \cite{SchleierSmith2010}.
-This has a slightly more favorable threshold for amplification than the Tavis-Cummings-based implementation considered here, namely the requirements $\sqrt{N} \etaphi, \sqrt{N} \etarel \gg 1$ (see \cite{companion} for details).
-However, even this requirement is still far more experimentally experimentally demanding for large ensembles than the collective-cooperativity condition for our SSR amplification scheme.

 \prlsection{Conclusion}